 - Five slices of deli meat (cut 1/8-inch thick)

-Experts have recommended avoiding (or at least limiting) your consumption of processed meats for many years.
+For many years, experts have recommended avoiding (or at least limiting) your consumption of processed meats.
 Research continues to uncover additional reasons to eliminate processed meats from your diet.

 Other health risks associated with processed meat